hemangshah/printer/README.md

 <b>Don't want to specify the logType everytime?
 No problem, we have function for that too.</b>

     Printer.log.success(id: "101", details: "This is a Success message.
 No need to specify logType.")
-    Printer.log.error(id: "102", details: "This is a Error message.
+    Printer.log.error(id: "102", details: "This is an Error message.
 No need to specify logType.")
     Printer.log.warning(id: "103", details: "This is a Warning message.
 No need to specify logType.")
-    Printer.log.information(id: "104", details: "This is a Information message.
+    Printer.log.information(id: "104", details: "This is an Information message.
 No need to specify logType.")
-    Printer.log.alert(id: "105", details: "This is a Alert message.
+    Printer.log.alert(id: "105", details: "This is an Alert message.
 No need to specify logType.")

 <b>Don't want to specify IDs?
 We have taken care about that too.</b>

     Printer.log.success(details: "This is a Success message without ID.")
-    Printer.log.error(details: "This is a Error message without ID.")
+    Printer.log.error(details: "This is an Error message without ID.")
     Printer.log.warning(details: "This is a Warning message without ID.")
-    Printer.log.information(details: "This is a Information message without ID.")
+    Printer.log.information(details: "This is an Information message without ID.")
-    Printer.log.alert(details: "This is a Alert message without ID.")
+    Printer.log.alert(details: "This is an Alert message without ID.")

 <b>We have overrided the 'show' function.</b>